fleetdm/fleet/docs/Deploying/Configuration.md

 ##### osquery_enable_async_host_processing

 **Experimental feature**.
 Enable asynchronous processing of hosts' query results.
-Currently, only supported for label query execution, policy membership results, and hosts' last seen timestamp.
+Currently, only supported for label query execution, policy membership results, hosts' last seen timestamp and hosts' scheduled query statistics.
 This may improve the performance and CPU usage of the Fleet instances and MySQL database servers for setups with a large number of hosts while requiring more resources from Redis server(s).

 Note that currently, if both the failing policies webhook *and* this `osquery.enable_async_host_processing` option are set, some failing policies webhooks could be missing (some transitions from succeeding to failing or vice-versa could happen without triggering a webhook request).